cloudfoundry-incubator/kubo-deployment/docs/user-guide/README.md

 A Kubo environment is a set of configuration files used to deploy and update both BOSH and Kubo.
-You already have generated a KuBo nvironment if you completed the `Deploying BOSH` step above for your specific Iaas.
+You already have generated a KuBo environment if you completed the `Deploying BOSH` step above for your specific Iaas.
 In that case ignore this step and go to the next.

 Run `./bin/generate_env_config <ENV_PATH> <ENV_NAME> gcp` to generate a Kubo